Self-Hosting LLMs in Production: The vLLM + KubeAI Stack

 number: 80

-In multi-tenant deployments, which is the typical case for clients like Joinable where the inference infrastructure serves multiple downstream applications, this is where authentication and per-tenant rate limiting need to be layered in.
+In multi-tenant deployments, which is the typical case for teams like Joinable where the inference infrastructure serves multiple downstream applications, this is where authentication and per-tenant rate limiting need to be layered in.
 KubeAI does not provide tenant isolation natively.
 That sits in the API gateway layer in front of it.
 The clean separation of concerns here is an advantage: the inference infrastructure does not need to carry application-level concerns about who is calling it.

 Observability: What to Instrument and Why